 It’s generally a very good idea to apply to a given program with the idea that you would work with more than one person.
 There may be one big name or main draw for you, but you will need more than one advisor to read your work, make suggestions, and help shepherd you through the program.
 Besides, heaven forbid, people get sick, or move schools, or die.
 So you never put all your eggs in one basket.

 When the time comes, if you are admitted to our program, then all the faculty set aside time to invite admitted students for a campus visit to meet with us.
 You definitely should make sure you get to meet your potential advisors before you decide whether or not to attend a given program.
 After all, you will spend approximately six years in some kind of relationship with your key advisors; they will hold a great deal of power over you.
-You need to know that they seem not only smart and helpful, but also basically kind – at the very least, that they can be trusted to keep their promises to you.
-(One of the advantages of the campus visit is that you can talk to other advisees about the person you are thinking of working with.
+You need to know that they seem not only smart and helpful, but also basically kind — at the very least, that they can be trusted to keep their promises to you.
+(One advantage of the campus visit is that you can talk to current students about the institution and the faculty.
 The seemingly ideal advisor could be notorious for making onerous demands on her students, for example, or a top-tier university may have structural issues that keep students from finishing.)

 It almost goes without saying, but your initial communication with faculty members should be formal and usefully detailed.
 Briefly introduce yourself and your prior training and mention anybody with whom you have studied that the professor in question may know.
 Explain in one or two sentences what your research interests are, and ask them politely how you might best prepare an application for their department.
 The general rule of thumb with politeness is that you use more words to say the same thing, but don’t waste the professor’s time with an overly florid missive.
 Be courteous but to the point.